evrblk/monstera-example/README.md

 ## Executables

-The whole application consists of two executables:
+The whole application consists of two parts:

 * `cmd/gateway` - a stateless web server with public API.
 This is basically a runner for the Gateway gRPC server from above.